Justine Clarke: Theatre

-An experienced stage actor, Clarke has worked with the Sydney Theatre Company in productions such as The Man with Five Children, Trelawny of the Wells, Cyrano de Bergerac, The Herbal Bed, Hedda Gabler, Stiffs and Muriel's Wedding.
+An experienced stage actor, Clarke has worked with the Sydney Theatre Company in productions such as A Man with Five Children, Trelawny of the Wells, Cyrano de Bergerac, The Herbal Bed, Hedda Gabler, Stiffs and Muriel's Wedding.

 In February–March 2022, Clarke starred in Dennis Kelly's one-woman play, Girls & Boys.
 The play is staged by State Theatre Company South Australia at the Odeon Theatre, Norwood in Adelaide as part of the Adelaide Festival, and directed by the artistic director of STCSA, Mitchell Butel.

+In 2023 and 2024, she performed the almost-solo play Julia, about the life of Australian prime minister Julia Gillard, receiving high praise from critics.
+On 25 September, it was announced that Clarke would again perform as Julia for the 2025 Queensland Theatre season.

 Music

 In the 1990s, Clarke performed in a number of bands with fellow Australian thespians, including Loene Carmen and Noah Taylor.
-These groups included the country and western combo The Honky Tonk Angels; punk band The White Trash Mamas; and the avante-garde Cardboard Box Man.
-In the late '90s she was a backing vocalist in the Sydney band Automatic Cherry, which also featured The Cruel Sea guitarist James Cruickshank.
+These groups included the country and western combo The Honky Tonk Angels; punk band The White Trash Mamas; and the avant-garde Cardboard Box Man.
+In the late '90s, she was a backing vocalist in the Sydney band Automatic Cherry, which also featured The Cruel Sea guitarist James Cruickshank.
 The band released the album Slow Burner in 1997.

 Clarke has released multiple albums through ABC Music and has twice won the ARIA Award for Best Children's Album, in 2013 for A Little Day Out With Justine Clarke and in 2018 for The Justine Clarke Show!.

 In 2014, Clarke teamed up with Tex Perkins for series of shows paying tribute to Lee Hazlewood and Nancy Sinatra.

 In 2016, Clarke collaborated with singer-songwriter Josh Pyke on 'Words Make The World Go Around', a song to celebrate, promote and raise funds for the work of the Indigenous Literacy Foundation.

 Clarke's first-ever, career-spanning greatest hits collection, Everybody Roar!
 The Best of Justine Clarke, was released in November 2019.
 In 2019, she released her first ever original Christmas song, "Here Comes a Merry Christmas", written with longtime collaborators Peter Dasent and Arthur Baysting.

 Clarke is also a jazz vocalist and cabaret singer, popular on the Sydney club circuit.

 Discography

 Personal life

-Clarke has three children, named Josef, Nina and Max, with her husband, actor Jack Finsterer, and resides in Sydney.
+Clarke married actor Jack Finsterer in 1999.
+They have three children.